 - To serve as inspiration for employees and management within the company.

-The written mission statement provides transparency to a firm’s stakeholders, customers, investors, employees, and business partners about their goals and objectives and the reason the company exists as well as what it is trying to achieve.
-If all stakeholders have an understanding of why a company exists and their specific goals, they can work together to help the organization meet their mission.
+The written mission statement provides transparency to a firm’s stakeholders, customers, investors, employees, and business partners about their goals and objectives and the reason the company exists and what it is trying to achieve.
+If all stakeholders understand why a company exists and their specific goals, they can work together to help the organization meet its mission.

 “Our mission is to organize the world’s information and make it universally accessible and useful.”

-Good corporate missions provide employees with a purpose to feel good about what they are doing for their organization as well as for the world.
-Most employees like to feel that they are part of something more significant, something that has a positive impact on the planet.
+Good corporate missions provide employees with a purpose to feel good about what they are doing for their organization and the world.
+Most employees like to think that they are part of something more significant, something that positively impacts the planet.
 A good mission statement provides this type of motivation and inspiration for employees and managers of the organization.
 As an example, Twitter’s mission statement is short, simple, and inspirational:

 “To give everyone the power to create and share ideas and information instantly, without barriers.”